junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Are you expecting someone to join?"
 Cas asks cautiously, lingering on the edge of the table, closer to the opposite side.

 "That's for you," Dean smiles at him.
-A goofier smile than he know he'd like to admit.
+A goofier smile than he knows he'd like to admit.
 "Thought you could, I don't know, at least sense the existence of the burger somehow, enjoy it whatever way you can, even if you can't eat."

 "That's very..."
 Cas starts slowly.